 Appropriate signage will be located for visitors, couriers or delivery drivers to explain procedures in place for delivering or taking away goods.
 Where possible it is recommended that drivers remain in their vehicle whilst employees handle goods received.
 Items that need 2 people to lift or move must only be done so by designated employees using the fixed partnering grouping.
 Suppliers and couriers will be notified by telephone or email on our procedures Customers returning goods Contact with packages or items handled by persons who may have been exposed to coronavirus Employees Customers The customer returns policy has been extended from 14 day to 100 days for customers unable to leave their homes if they are self isolating or are clinically vulnerable and have to stay indoors.
 Customers should place the returned goods in the designated plastic 'returns' box and left for 72 hours before being put back on sale.
-Employees should wash their hand after handling any returned goods.
+Employees should not handle any returned goods unless wearing gloves or until 72 hours has elapsed.
+Gloves should be safely disposed of immediately after use.
 Items that need 2 people to lift or move must only be done so by designated employees using the fixed partnering grouping.
 For faulty/broken items, the customer should demonstrate the reason for return.
-For obvious faults an immediate refund or replacement can be processed.
-Where inspection/testing is required to verify the problem, the employee 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.
+For obvious faults an immediate refund or replacement can 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.